 Many people choose to go into business for themselves.
 Sometimes it is because of a lifelong passion.
 You may be motivated by the prospect of helping build or renew your local community.
 You may be interested in starting a business that allows for a flexible schedule.
 You may have an entrepreneurial spirit.
 Whatever your reasoning, starting and growing a small business can be challenging without the best small business legal advice.

-Our small business lawyers at The Law Group of Northwest Arkansas LLP have years of experience helping entrepreneurs get their ideas off the ground as well as protect and grow those ideas into profitable operations.
+Our small business lawyers at The Law Group of Northwest Arkansas PLLC have years of experience helping entrepreneurs get their ideas off the ground as well as protect and grow those ideas into profitable operations.
 To learn more about how we can help with your small business needs, from entity formation to contract negotiations, contact us through our online form or call (479) 316-3760 to schedule your initial consultation.

 Do You Need a Small Business Lawyer?

 When you are just starting out, hiring a business lawyer for a small business can seem like an unnecessary expense.
 We understand your initial budget may be based on your own savings.
 You may be relying on loans from friends and family.
 You need to make every dollar stretch as far as it can.Your tight budget can tempt you to hold off on retaining an attorney.
 We recommend you do the opposite.
 Call a local business attorney for help in setting up your business the right way and avoiding costly problems in the future.

 Our team at The Law Group of Northwest Arkansas PLLC can help you with: